temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Fiscal Integrity Act.md

 ### SEC.
 303. ADMINISTRATION AND ENFORCEMENT

-**(a) Oversight.**—The Internal Revenue Service is redesignated as the Value-Added Tax Administration and shall administer and enforce this title.
+**(a) Oversight.**-The Internal Revenue Service is redesignated as the Value-Added Tax Administration and shall administer and enforce this title.

-**(b) Remittances.**—Sellers shall remit VAT on a quarterly basis, with credits for allowable business inputs.
-If a seller fails to remit the tax due, the Value-Added Tax Administration may impose a penalty not exceeding 5 percent of the unpaid liability, recoverable through a civil action in an appropriate United States district court.
+**(b) Remittances.**-Sellers shall remit VAT on a quarterly basis, with credits for allowable business inputs.
+If a seller fails to remit the tax due, the Value-Added Tax Administration may impose a penalty not exceeding 5 percent of the unpaid liability, recoverable through a civil action in an appropriate United States district court, in addition to any applicable penalties under the Internal Revenue Code of 1986.

+**(c) Application of internal revenue laws.**-Except as otherwise provided in this Act, the provisions of subtitle F of the Internal Revenue Code of 1986 (26 U.S.C.
+6001 et seq.), including sections 6001, 6011, 6201, 6301, chapters 64 and 75, and section 7801, shall apply to the VAT and to persons liable for VAT as if the VAT were a tax imposed by subtitle D of such Code.

+**(d) Confidentiality and disclosure.**-Sections 6103 and 6104 of the Internal Revenue Code of 1986 shall apply to returns and return information related to the VAT in the same manner as such sections apply to other taxes imposed by such Code.

+**(e) Regulations.**-The Secretary of the Treasury may prescribe such regulations and other guidance as may be necessary or appropriate to carry out this title, including rules governing registration, filing thresholds, electronic reporting, audits, and collection, and may delegate such authority to the head of the Value-Added Tax Administration.

 ---